EmacsPenguin/minecraft-autoconfiguration-script/README.md

 # minecraft-autoconfiguration-script
 This is a script that automates setting up a minecraft server.
 It is still a work in progress, but the 1.12.2 and 1.16.5 vanilla setup is working flawlessly.

+## usage

+run `curl https://raw.githubusercontent.com/EmacsPenguin/minecraft-autoconfiguration-script/main/minecraft-config-script.sh | bash` in a linux terminal.
+Make sure you have the dependencies installed.

 ## dependencies

 You need the following programs to use the script.